vinkodlak/rigpro.consulting/src/pages/workflow/index.md

     image: /img/10_CONSULTANT_DEPLOYED.jpg
     title: Consultant deployed
   - body: >-
-      Maintenance of wireline equipment is one of the important aspects of a successful project.
+      Maintenance of wireline equipment is one of the most critical aspects of a successful project.
 This cannot be stressed enough!
 At this stage, our Client will have a robust contract in place to protect the Operator from unnecessary costs related to the equipment maintenance.